Message from the President

 The Role of the DBJ Group and Our Achievements to Date

-The DBJ Group has changed just as significantly as we have responded to these changes in society.
-Specifically, there has been strong growth in the Group’s unique, integrated investment and loan-based business model through the development of Crisis Response Operations to cope with unprecedented events such as earthquakes and global financial crises, and via measures to enhance the supply of risk capital for subsequent growth.
+Specifically, the DBJ Group has firmly established a unique, integrated investment- and loan-based business model through the development of Crisis Response Operations to cope with extraordinary events such as earthquakes and global financial crises, and through measures to enhance the supply of risk capital for subsequent growth.

-The future is sure to present further changes and challenges.
-In keeping with our unwavering mission, the DBJ Group will take a flexible approach to issues faced by regions and our customers as a whole, staying true to our core values and being mindful of our action guidelines.
+As we deal with the unprecedented, long-term impact of COVID-19, the future is sure to present further changes and challenges.
+While monitoring initiatives across all industries on the path to carbon neutrality by 2050, a global movement, and in keeping with our unwavering mission, we will take a flexible approach to issues faced by regions and our customers as a whole, staying true to our core values and being mindful of our action guidelines.

-Our Mission: Designing the future with financial expertise Our Action Guidelines:
+Our Mission: Design the future with financial expertise

 Our Values: Initiative and Integrity